Share this article

 Use them to build customer satisfaction.
 Chatbots give your customers immediate one-on-one responses.
 In this always-on world, this is exactly what customers demand.
 This problem-solving assistance and effective guidance will leave your customers happy and coming back for more.

-Chatbots provide real-time conversation.
+Chatbots provide a real-time conversation.
 They’re the fastest response channel when communicating with your customers.
 This pace can lead to time and cost savings for all parties involved.

 They’re easily integrated.
 The flexible infrastructure of chatbots means that it’s really simple to integrate them with other channels to improve engagement.
 A simple example of this is having a chatbot initiate a conversation with a customer who’s made an online reservation.
-The bot can lead the customer to an online purchasing page and close the sale with the satisfied customer.
+The bot can lead the customer to an online purchasing page and close the sale with a satisfied customer.

 Enriching the user experience.
 Consider chatbots as the ultimate brand representatives.
 After all, you can program them to know and say whatever you want them to say without the risk of a disgruntled employee.
 And they have real-time interactions with your customers.
 Adding this interactive option to your communication channels provides greater options for your customers to engage with you.

 While almost anyone these days could build a bot with basic programming knowledge (or Google), business owners should be cautious.
 Building a bot and enabling business solutions through chatbots are two different kettles of fish.
 Rather approach an experienced and reputable chatbot expert who’ll work alongside you to unlock the potential that chatbots bring.
-If you’d like to learn more about how chatbots are making waves across business, read our latest article.
+If you’d like to learn more about how chatbots are making waves across the business, read our latest article.
 It highlights the benefits of chatbots to SMEs.